-If you want to know more about how climate will impact the U.S., check out the U.S. National Climate Assessment.
-This report is a Congressionally-mandated assessment of the science of climate impacts, written by hundreds of scientific experts.
-It is our best estimate of what we face from our changing climate.
+If you want to know more about how climate will impact the U.S., check out the U.S. National Climate Assessments: The latest one was published in 2017; the previous one was published in 2014.
+These reports are Congressionally-mandated assessments of the science of climate impacts, written by hundreds of scientific experts.
+It is our best estimate of what the U.S. faces from our changing climate.

 The impacts of sea level rise